Travel Notes: Europe - Vatican Travel Notes.

 The Pope exercises his authority from Vatican City, which is the territorial base of the Holy See.

-The Holy See has an unique status in international relations.
+The Holy See has a unique status in international relations.

 It maintains diplomatic relations with countries around the world, and its representative, known as the Apostolic Nuncio, acts as a diplomatic ambassador.

-The Holy See is a permanent observer in various international organizations, such as the United Nations, and participates in global affairs, advocating for peace, human rights, and social justice.
+The Holy See is a permanent observer in various international organisations, such as the United Nations, and participates in global affairs, advocating for peace, human rights, and social justice.

 The Holy See plays a crucial role in the governance of the Catholic Church, overseeing matters related to faith, doctrine, and discipline.